jeremy-daily/SSS2/README.md

   78. Dig.
 Pot.
 28 Terminal Connect, Port 28 (J18-12)
   79. Dig.
 Pot.
 29 Terminal Connect, Port 29 (J18-13)
   80. Dig.
 Pot.
 30 Terminal Connect, Port 30 (J18-14)
-  81. PWM1 Frequency, Port 13 (J24-13)
+  81. PWM 1 Frequency, Port 13 (J24-13)
-  82. PWM2 Frequency, Port 14 (J24-14)
+  82. PWM 2 Frequency, Port 14 (J24-14)
-  83. PWM3 Frequency, Port 27 (J18-10)
+  83. PWM 3 Frequency, Port 27 (J18-10)
-  84. PWM4 Frequency, Port 17 (J18-1)
+  84. PWM 4 Frequency, Port 17 (J18-1)
+  85. PWM 5 Frequency, Port 1  (J24-1)
+  86. PWM 6 Frequency, Port 2  (J24-2)
+  87. PWM 5 Value, Port 1  (J24-1)
+  88. PWM 6 Value, Port 2  (J24-2)
+  89. PWM 5 Connect, Port 1 (J24-1)
+  90. PWM 6 Connect, Port 2 (J24-2)
+  91. CAN1 Connect, Ports 3 and 4 (J24-3,4)
 Some setting take binary values of 0 or 1.
-For example, if the SSS2 recieves a serial command that says `50,1` it will interpret that to set seting number 50 to true, which means to close the ignition key switch relay.
+For example, if the SSS2 receives a serial command that says `50,1` it will interpret that to set setting number 50 to true, which means to close the ignition key switch relay.
 Similarly, the command `45,0` will turn off the 12V output on J18-10.
 There is a `fastSetSetting` function that gets called whenever the communication manager receives a digit.
 This processes the command without the `debugDisplay` flag, so the serial output says `SET X,Y` where X is the setting number and Y is the current or new setting value.

   - Binary Settings
   - Terminal Settings